ndrew98/requirement-analysis/README.md

 Optional additional reasons (if you'd like to add more):
 - ✅ **Enhanced Product Quality:** Products built based on clear and validated requirements are more likely to meet user needs.
 - ✅ **Improved Communication:** Requirement documents serve as a reference for all stakeholders throughout the project lifecycle.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several key activities that help define and refine the needs of stakeholders.
+These activities ensure that the final system meets user expectations and business goals.

+- **Requirement Gathering:**
+  This involves collecting high-level needs from stakeholders, customers, users, and subject matter experts.
+Techniques include interviews, surveys, observations, and document analysis.

+- **Requirement Elicitation:**
+  A deeper process where the focus is on uncovering the underlying needs and expectations that may not be explicitly stated.
+Techniques include workshops, brainstorming sessions, prototyping, and use case analysis.

+- **Requirement Documentation:**
+  The gathered and elicited requirements are documented in a structured and standardized format, typically in a Software Requirements Specification (SRS) document.
+This ensures consistency and provides a reference point for all stakeholders.

+- **Requirement Analysis and Modeling:**
+  This activity involves refining and organizing the requirements.
+It includes analyzing dependencies, feasibility, and conflicts, and modeling them using tools like flowcharts, data flow diagrams (DFDs), and UML models.

+- **Requirement Validation:**
+  Ensures that the documented requirements are complete, clear, and aligned with stakeholder needs.
+Validation methods include reviews, walkthroughs, and formal approval processes.